WyldTaegr/Toggerbot/README.md

 - `Running: Boolean`: Checks if a game is currently running
 - `Moderator: GuildMember`: The person who starts the game --> Access to empowered commands
-- `Players: Array of GuildMembers`: The people in the game
+- `_Players: Array of GuildMembers`: The people in the game
 - `Roles: Array of Role Names`: The roles added to the game
 - `Assignments: Collection(GuildMember => role.object)`: Assigns players with roles from respective arrays
 - `Stage: String`: Current stage of game: `Setup`, `Night`, `Processing`, `Day`, or `Trial`
-- `Actions: Array of Arrays of Action[ actionType: String, caller: GuildMember, ...target: GuildMember]`: Organizes all actions for a single night by priority, resets every new day
+- `Actions: Array of Arrays of Action{ name: String, agent: GuildMember, receiver: GuildMember}`: Organizes all actions for a single night by priority, resets every new day
 - `Counter: Number`: Counts the number of Night/Day cycles that have gone by
 - `Category: CategoryChannel`: The Discord guild category within which the game resides
 - `Announcements: TextChannel`: The Discord guild text channel where Toggerbot will make announcements as God
 - `Origin: TextChannel`: The Discord guild text channel where the game was started
 - `Reset: Function()`: Used to end a game
 - `CheckNight: Function(Message, action: String, targets: Number)`: Checks if the command can be passed.
 Parameters: action: the name of the command targets: the number of players the command can target; returns: Array of role.objects of targets
 - `CycleNight: Function()`: Brings the game onward into the next Night
+- `ProcessNight: Function(menu: String)`: Processes all actions selected by players during Night phase; Parameter: menu: Id of the message with action selection, used to close reaction menu

 ##### Player